unoplatform/uno/doc/articles/features/windows-networking.md

 # Networking

 > [!TIP]
 > This article covers Uno-specific information for `Windows.Networking` namespace.
-For a full description of the feature and instructions on using it, consult the UWP documentation: https://learn.microsoft.com/en-us/uwp/api/windows.networking
+For a full description of the feature and instructions on using it, see [Windows.Networking Namespace](https://learn.microsoft.com/uwp/api/windows.networking).

 * The `Windows.Networking` namespace provides classes for accessing and managing network connections from your app.